Can I Refuse A Breathalyzer Test?

 Is It Possible To Refuse A Breathalyzer Test?

-It’s scary to get pulled over by a police officer.
-In Colorado Springs you’re driving through and see the flashing lights in your rearview mirror.
-You pull over and the police officer asks you a few questions.
-Where were you?
-Were you out enjoying a night on the town?
-Were you drinking?
+You’re driving along, minding your own business, and see the flashing lights in your rearview mirror.
+You pull over, and the police officer asks you a few questions.

 refuse a breathalyzer test